Universal Esperanto Association: UEA in its first years

 The original UEA was purely based on individual membership.
 The members in a given locality, e.g. a town, were supposed to have UEA member conventions and elect a delegito (plural delegitoj), a delegate.
-The delegate had the task to collect the member fees and send them to the Geneva headquarters, and he represented his members on the international level.
-The totality of delegates held referendums, and they elected the Komitato (committee), the highest organ of the association.
+The delegate was tasked with collecting membership fees and sending them to the Geneva headquarters, and was expected to represent the other local members on the international level.
+The totality of delegates held referendums, and they elected the Komitato.

-The Komitato was a board with initially eight (since 1910: ten) members.
-It had a president and a vice president.
-One of the board members was the director, from 1908 to 1920 this was Hector Hodler.
-The director was the one who installed delegates in towns where there were less than 20 members.
-These were 94 percent of the delegates, so in certain way UEA was not so much a democracy but ruled by a circular co-option.
-(Since 1920, the Komitato became larger and a kind of parliament, and a board with the name Estraro was established.)
+The Komitato board initially had eight (since 1910: ten) members, with a president and a vice-president.
+One of the board members served as director; from 1908 to 1920 this was Hector Hodler.
+The director installed delegates in towns with fewer than 20 members.
+These were 94 percent of the delegates, so the UEA was not so much a democracy but a circular, self-renewing system of cooptation.
+(Since 1920, the Komitato was enlarged, becoming a kind of parliament, and a board with the name Estraro was established.)

 Hodler was still the owner and publisher of his magazine Esperanto, published every second week.
-From the beginning, UEA had a Yearbook - Jarlibro - with basic information about the association and with the addresses of the delegates.
+From the beginning, UEA had a Yearbook — Jarlibro — with basic information about the association and with the addresses of the delegates.

 Esperanto speakers are divided by different subjects they are interested in.
-In those early years, there came some specialist organizations into existence, for example the Universala Medicina Esperanto-Asocio of 1908.
-Hodler tried to give those 'specialists' a home in his UEA.
-Instead of founding associations of their own, with separate bulletins and conventions, he wanted them to be UEA members and have 'fakoj' (compartments).
-He also thought of partner organizations, for example hotels who would give a discount to UEA members in change for an advertisement in the UEA Yearbook.
+In those early years, some specialist organizations developed — for example, the Universala Medicina Esperanto-Asocio of 1908.
+Hodler tried to give those 'specialists' a home in the UEA.
+Instead of founding specialized associations of their own, with separate bulletins and conventions, he wanted them to be UEA members and have 'fakoj' (compartments).
+He also thought of partner organizations — for example, hotels which would give a discount to UEA members in exchange for an advertisement in the UEA Yearbook.

-Hodler projected an organization fit to contain ten thousands or hundreds of thousands of members, the so-called esperantianoj (UEA members, in opposition to the simple esperantistoj, Esperanto speakers).
-In fact, UEA had never more than 10,000 members.
+Hodler projected an organization fit to contain tens or hundreds of thousands of members, the so-called esperantianoj (UEA members, in opposition to the simple esperantistoj, Esperanto speakers).
+In fact, UEA never exceeded a membership of 10,000.
 The association adopted several new statutes until 1920.

 Attempts at organization in the interbellum, 1920–1933

-In 1920, the Esperanto movement gathered again since the war, at the Hague congress.
+In 1920, the Esperanto movement gathered again for the first time since the war, at The Hague congress.
 The discussions eventually created the so-called Helsinki system, on which UEA and the national associations agreed at the congress of 1922 in the Finnish capital.
 This system defined the movement to consist of these 'official' entities: